Lantern Ski History

 - In 2004, in conjunction with the Lantern Ski, there was a small memorial service for Murray Mcquarrie.
 This was organized by Dianna Graham.

-- The Lantern Ski was only ever cancelled once, maybe it was Jan 2006, when there was a torrential rain.
+- The Lantern Ski has only ever been cancelled twice.
+Once, maybe it was Jan 2006, when there was a torrential rain and 2021 for the pandemic. jan 2022 the lanterns went up but there was no food, drink or fires.

 - One year, the lanterns were not set up.
 In 2011, instead of lanterns, we skied to the new lights on Mickey’s Loop.
 It was fun, but there was a big call to have the lanterns back.
 In 2012, we began using the lanterns and the lights.

 Not many people had headlamps in the early 2000’s, so there were a lot of crashes on the steep hill of Main Loop!

 - There have been so many amazing volunteers that have helped out with the Lantern Ski over the first 25 editions.
 People coming out year after year to light the lanterns, families hosting the cabins, groomers making the trails great… We didn’t mention them all here.
 Please give yourself a pat on the back.

 Feb 20 1999, 105 skiers, organized by Brian and Robyn Abear